Operation Combat Boots

 Sign up now

 We are currently partnered with EOS fitness and Vasa fitness.
-To obtain a free gym membership please email a copy of your DD214 with your social security number blacked out, and state issued photo ID to email@example.com your information will remain secure.
+To obtain a free gym membership please email a copy of your DD214 with your social security number blacked out, and state issued photo ID to firstname.lastname@example.org your information will remain secure.
 Once verified we will email you a link to get your membership.
 Specify the gym you would like a membership to EOS or VASA fitness.
-Each membership is good for all of the gym locations.
+Please be patient as it may take several weeks to respond.

 Veterans who receive a membership are required to use it one time per week or it will be canceled and given to another veteran.